hypercube-software/Audio-Workshops/site/docs/audio-sine.md

 # Sine

-our very first code to generate sound
+Our very first code to generate sound

 # Java Audio API

-The Java Audio API is in the package `avax.sound` and it is provided by the JDK.
+The Java Audio API is in the package `javax.sound` and it is provided by the JDK.
 There is no need to use an external library.

 ## Wrap it !